How I Make Money as a Travel Blogger in 2025

 So my short answer is, yes, I make a living doing what I do.
 But as for the larger question of HOW I make that living, the answer is not so short or simple.

 Up until late 2015, I almost always had some sort of steady income coming in along with what I was making from my blog and other related side-gigs.
-When I started blogging, I was working full-time at a newspaper as a copy/layout editor.
+When I started blogging in 2010, I was working full-time at a newspaper as a copy/layout editor.
 Then I was in grad school working as a graduate assistant and freelance writing and editing on the side.
 And after that, I was working part-time for a social media startup.

 Amanda in Solitaire, Namibia